JustinShenk/simages/README.md

 *simages* is an image duplicate (or similar image) finder.
 Useful for finding duplicates images within a dataset .

+The Python API returns `pairs, duplicates`, where pairs are the (ordered) closest pairs and distances is the corresponding embedding distance.

 ### Install

 See the [installation docs](https://simages.readthedocs.io/en/latest/install.html) for all details. *simages* depends on